ISFL: Federated Learning for Non-i.i.d. Data with Local Importance Sampling: Introduction

 Distributed learning systems suffer from the heterogeneity of both the clients and data.
 Particularly, as mentioned in \cite{kairouz2021advances}, the heterogeneity of distributed data, also referred to as non-i.i.d. (independent and identically distributed) data settings, is one of the most crucial issues in FL.
 In this work, we consider a commonly acknowledged perspective of FL non-i.i.d. setting, the data category distribution skew, which is typically represented in real world datasets.
 For example, the label distributions of clients' training data make a difference on the global performance in classification tasks \cite{li2021federated}.
 Such non-i.i.d. data impacts FL from two aspects: Firstly, the data distributions highly differ for different clients, resulting in the divergence of local models; The second one is the imbalanced local data, which leads to bad generalization and the overfitting of the local models.
 Therefore, FL on non-i.i.d. data faces major challenges including slow convergence and unsatisfactory performance \cite{hsieh2020non}.

-In conventional centralized deep learning, importance sampling (IS) is regarded as an effective method to mitigate the data imbalance \cite{bugallo2017adaptive}.
+In conventional centralized deep learning, importance sampling (IS) has been regarded as an effective method to mitigate the data imbalance \cite{bugallo2017adaptive}.
 Both theoretical and experimental analysis has verified its improvement on accuracy \cite{katharopoulos2018not}, as well as training speed \cite{johnson2018training}.
 In addition to investigating the importance sampling theoretically, these studies also provided new comprehensions of the optimal IS weights.
 For instance, iterative parameter estimation methods such as Monte Carlo based approaches can be adopted to estimate the weights \cite{doucet2005monte}.
 By figuring out the factors that determines the optimal sampling, the sampling parameters can be further combined with the RL to automatically learn the adaptive sampling strategies \cite{llorente2021survey}.
+In the context of FL, it is naturally to consider IS as a potential solution to improve the performance under non-i.i.d. data, which is caused by the imbalanced data distribution.
+Besides, the IS-based methods can be designed and implemented locally in a distributed manner.
+Therefore, introducing IS into non-i.i.d.
+FL is a promising direction without changing the backbone of FL procedures.